linhbngo/linhbngo/docs/csc-331/limited_direct_execution.md

 <section data-markdown>
 ### Getting down and dirty

 We will be working with MIT's XV6 operating system in the future.
-Perform the following commands in your VM to set up the neccessary infrastructure:
+Perform the following commands in your VM to set up the necessary infrastructure:

 ```
 $ cd ~